susumuota/kaggleenv/README.md

 ## Increase Docker memory

-Sometimes containers need much memory more than 2GB (default value).
+Sometimes containers need much memory more than 2GB (is it default value?).
 You can increase amount of memory from Docker preferences.

 - Click Docker icon
 - Choose `Preferences...`